gemshub/GEMS3K/tsolmod4rkt/README.md

 addsd.arX = pm.X+jb;
 ```

-3.After the first testing and discussion, it would be need to increase the number of `sets` and `gets` functions.
+3. After the first testing and discussion, it would be need to increase the number of `sets` and `gets` functions.

-4. Change TSOLMOD_MULTI(TSolModMulti) to a truncated MULTI data structure variant.
+4. Change TSOLMOD_MULTI (TSolModMulti) to a truncated MULTI data structure variant.
 Now full.
 It is more easily delete than add.